-PhD students in DCRP are encouraged to pursue a Certificate in Teaching program, offered by UC Berkeley's GSI Teaching and Resource Center.
+Ph.D. in City and Regional Planning students are encouraged to pursue a Certificate in Teaching program, offered by UC Berkeley's GSI Teaching and Resource Center.
 All PhD students are awarded an opportunity to serve as graduate student instructors (GSI) during their studies.
 Many do research with faculty and serve as graduate student researchers (GSR).
 UC Berkeley Graduate Division provides information on academic student appointments and other professional development opportunities.

 Faculty and Instructors

-Charisma Acey, Assistant Professor.
+Charisma Acey, Associate Professor.
 Water, sanitation, basic services delivery, poverty alleviation, environmental sustainability, environmental justice, urban governance, participatory planning, community-based development, international development, development planning, sustainable development, African studies.

 Daniel Chatman, Associate Professor.
 Transportation, urban planning, travel behavior, immigration, housing, agglomeration.

 Stephen J. Collier, Professor.
 Social welfare transformation, infrastructure, neoliberalism and governmental rationality, emergency government in the United States, urban vulnerability and resilience, insurance and climate change .